hollyhmsw/weekly_status_report_generator/README.md

 # weekly_status_report_generator
-Generate a fake status report for your self and your team!
+Generate a fake status report for yourself and your team!

 This handy python script will generate a txt file for your weekly status report.
 Perfect for satisfying those bosses who demand a weekly status but are never likely to read it.